lothronx/cm2005-trade-visualization/report.md

 Volume = order1.price * order1.amount + order2.price * order2.amount + ... + orderN.price * orderN.amount
 ```

 For implementation, first, I created a helper function in the `OrderBook` class called `getVolume` to perform the above calculation.
-The `getVolume` function takes a vector of orders as input and returns the trading volume of the orders.
+The `getVolume` function takes a vector of orders as input and returns the trading volume of the orders as output.

 Then, I added a new field called `volume` to the `Candlestick` structure.